 Hair damage can have repercussions that are much more serious than a casual bad hair day.
-Damage to hair can be caused in various ways and can result in a several short as well as long term consequences.
-If your hair damage was due to professional negligence, an accident that was not your fault or a criminal act of violence, you may be entitled to file a hair damage compensation claim.
+Damage to hair can be caused in various ways and can result in several short as well as long-term consequences.
+If your hair damage was due to professional negligence, an accident that was not your fault, or a criminal act of violence, you may be eligible to file a hair damage compensation claim.

 Any process or action that makes the condition of your hair worse than it was before the event, constitutes hair damage.
 While negligence on the part of hairdressers is the most common cause of hair damage claims, it is not the only cause.

 These are some of the different causes of hair damage that could result in a compensation claim:

 - Your hair was burnt by a faulty hairdryer in a salon.